1926 Lithuanian parliamentary election

 Parliamentary elections were held in Lithuania between 8 and 10 May 1926.
 The Lithuanian Popular Peasants' Union remained the largest party, winning 24 of the 85 seats in the third Seimas.
 They formed a left-wing coalition government with the Social Democratic Party of Lithuania, which was overthrown in a military coup in December.
-The Seimas was subsequently disbanded and Lithuanian Nationalist Union leader Antanas Smetona was appointed President.
+The Seimas was disbanded in 1927 and Lithuanian Nationalist Union leader Antanas Smetona was appointed President.